bunzela/AIzymes/README.md

 # To Do
 > [!IMPORTANT]
 > @Abbie <br>
-> Please indicate here what you are currently working on
+> Currently working on an MDMin design option to run between ESMfold and RosettaRelax.
+Updates for this are on branch MD_minimise

 > [!IMPORTANT]
 > @Vivian <br>